ickma2311/decoder-transformer-timeseries/paper.md

 This paper makes the following key contributions:

 1. **Novel Architecture**: We introduce a decoder-only transformer with causal attention specifically designed for time series forecasting
-2. **Comprehensive Evaluation**: We provide an extensive empirical comparison across 8 methods and 60 time series with diverse patterns
+2. **Comprehensive Evaluation**: We compare 8 methods across multiple public, real-world datasets (Monash TSF and ETTh1)
 3. **Performance Breakthrough**: We demonstrate that decoder-only transformers achieve state-of-the-art results while being parameter-efficient
 4. **Architectural Insights**: We show that proper attention mechanisms matter more than model size for time series forecasting
 5. **Practical Guidelines**: We provide actionable recommendations for practitioners choosing forecasting methods